Configuration of Replenishment: Demand Forecast Model

 When you select Moving Average as the Demand Forecast Model of replenishment on either form, you also specify the following settings:

-• Forecast Period: The type of time period to be used for the selection of historical data and calculation of the demand.
+• Forecast Period Type: The type of time period to be used for the selection of historical data and calculation of the demand.
 The following options are available: Quarter, Month, Week, and Day.

-• Period to Analyze: The number of periods of historical data of the specified type to be used for calculation.
+• Periods to Analyze: The number of periods of historical data of the specified type to be used for calculation.

 • Service Level: The service level, whose default value is 84%.
 The service level is the expected probability of not hitting a stockout during the next replenishment cycle; thus, it is also the probability of not losing sales, expressed as a percentage.